Mahdi: Mahdi claimants

 Throughout history, various individuals have claimed to be or were proclaimed to be the Mahdi.
-Claimants have included Muhammad Jaunpuri, the founder of the Mahdavia sect; Ali Muhammad Shirazi, the founder of Bábism; Muhammad Ahmad, who established the Mahdist State in Sudan in the late 19th century.
+Claimants have included Muhammad Jaunpuri, the founder of the Mahdavia sect; Ali Muhammad Shirazi, the founder of Bábism; Muhammad Ahmad, who established the Mahdist State in Sudan in the late 19th century; Mirza Ghulam Ahmad, who proclaimed that he was the promised Messiah and the Mahdi in India in the late 19th century and founded the Ahmadiyya movement.
 The Iranian dissident Massoud Rajavi, the leader of the MEK, also claimed to be a 'representative' of the Mahdi.
-The adherents of the Nation of Islam hold Wallace Fard Muhammad, the founder of the movement, to be the Messiah and the Mahdi.
-Adnan Oktar, a Turkish cult leader, is considered by his followers as the Mahdi.
+The adherents of the NOI Nation of Islam borrow heavily from Ahmadiyya doctrines on Mirza Ghulam Ahmad and hold NOI founder Wallace Fard Muhammad, to be the Messiah and the Mahdi.
+In subsequent years, Nation of Islam leaders have claimed to be the Mahdi, including Warith Deen Mohammed and Louis Farrakhan.
+Likewise, Adnan Oktar, a Turkish cult leader, and Muhammad Qasim ibn Abd al-Karim, a Pakistani preacher, are considered by their followers as the Mahdi.

-Ibn Khaldun noted a pattern where embracing a Mahdi claimant enabled unity among tribes and/or a region, often enabled them to forcibly seize power, but the lifespan of such a force was usually limited, as their Mahdi had to conform to hadith prophesies – winning their battles and bringing peace and justice to the world before Judgement Day – which (so far) none have.
+Ibn Khaldun noted a pattern where embracing a Mahdi claimant enabled unity among tribes and/or a region, often enabled them to forcibly seize power, but the lifespan of such a force was usually limited, as their Mahdi had to conform to hadith prophesies—winning their battles and bringing peace and justice to the world before Judgement Day—which (so far) none have.